 Unfortunately, no. You cannot set up an automation for a post on a timeline other than your own (this is the most frequently asked question).
 However, when you set up a DM automation Stampede Social will automatically look for that same hashtag if someone uses it and tags you.

-Two UGC reports are available under reporting:
+Two FGC reports are available under reporting:

 Set a goal: Identify the objective of your campaign.
 It could be increasing brand awareness, promoting a new product, driving sales, or generating user engagement.